 GeneCards Summary for RAP1A Gene

 RAP1A (RAP1A, Member Of RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAP1A include leukocyte adhesion deficiency, type iii and leukocyte adhesion deficiency.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
+Diseases associated with RAP1A include leukocyte adhesion deficiency, type iii and babesiosis.
+Among its related pathways are MAPK signaling pathway and Immune System.
 GO annotations related to this gene include GTP binding and protein complex binding.
 An important paralog of this gene is RAP2B.

 UniProtKB/Swiss-Prot Summary for RAP1A Gene